 1 lb pollack, or other white fish, cut into bite sized pieces

-1) In a large skillet, heat the olive oil to medium high heat.
-Add pepper, onion and saute till soft, about 5 minutes.
-Add garlic and saute for another minute.
+In a large skillet, heat the olive oil to medium high heat saute pepper, onion until soft, about 5 minutes.
+Add garlic and continue to saute for another minute.

-2) Reduce heat to medium low, add tomatoes, chili powder, cumin, salt and pepper.
-Simmer for 5 minutes, add beans and corn and return to a simmer.
+Reduce heat to medium low, mix in tomatoes, chili powder, cumin, salt and pepper and simmer for 5 minutes.
+Stir in beans and corn, returning to a low simmer.